Bob Barker: Personal life

 Barker was married to Dorothy Jo Gideon from 1945 until her death from lung cancer at age 57 in 1981.

 From 1983 until his death, Barker was in a long-term relationship with Nancy Burnet, a self-described "radical" animal rights activist nearly 20 years younger than Barker.
 By mutual decision, Barker and Burnet were never married and lived in separate residences throughout their relationship.
 Barker had no children with either woman, stating that he had seen friends who had poor relationships with their children and felt like he was too busy to properly raise a child; as of 2007, Barker stated that he had no regrets about his decision.
+During the early years of his relationship with Burnet, Barker also had a sexual relationship with Dian Parkinson, a model on The Price Is Right; other models on the program noted that the relationship was at one point close enough that there was a realistic chance of the two marrying.
+Barker and Parkinson's relationship ended acrimoniously along with Parkinson's tenure on the program in 1993.

 From the late 2000s onward, Burnet described the relationship as a platonic friendship, even as Barker had become more interested in remarrying; she recalled a 2011 incident where Barker drafted a prenuptial agreement for Burnet's lawyer to review and revise as she felt fit, which she refused.
 Burnet managed Barker's health and diet in retirement.